petrachi/css_grid/README.md

 Preprend and Append are not fully handled by the GRID_CONFIG constant.
 Specialy prepend negative values

+--

+Allow to specify the html tag we want to create. basicly it's div, except for container wich use section.
+An additional param in wich I can tell 'use header tag here, and article tag for that' would be nice

 ## Contributing

 1. Fork it